 Registration allows you to access the NVIDIA Enterprise Support Portal, obtain technical support, get software updates, and set up an NGC for DGX systems account.

-If you did not receive the information, open a case with the NVIDIA Enterprise Support Team at https://www.nvidia.com/en-us/support/enterprise/.
+If you did not receive the information, open a case with the NVIDIA Enterprise Support Team by going to the NVIDIA Enterprise Support Portal.
+The site provides ways of contacting the NVIDIA Enterprise Services team for support without requiring an NVIDIA Enterprise Support account.
+Also refer to Customer Support.